 \begin{rmk}{\bf [Parameters in Theorem \ref{thm:437pm28apr21}]} In Theorem \ref{thm:437pm28apr21} we estimate the probability $\mathbb{P}(T\geq \constant k_n)$ for a sequence of positive real numbers $(k_n)_{n\in\N}$ such that $\lim_{n\to\infty} k_n=\infty$, and the estimate is expressed in terms of a perturbation of the variational formula in \eqref{eqn:1054pm10mar21}.
 As noted before, the condition $\lim_{n\to\infty} \varepsilon_n = 0$ requires that $k_n$ grows faster than $(\log{n})^{3/2}$.
 The variational formula is perturbed by $w_n$, and the condition $w_nk_n \geq {n \choose 3} (p_n)^C$ requires that the perturbation is not too small.
 More precisely, this condition implies that $w_n\geq \frac{1}{n^Ck_n}$ for some constant $C>0$ as $n\to\infty$.
 Also note that we can easily estimate $\mathbb{P}(T\geq k_n)$ by simply picking $\constant=1$.
 We have chosen to express the theorem in the current form because it makes the perturbation argument in our proof notationally cleaner. $\blacksquare$ \end{rmk}

-The proof of Theorem \ref{thm:437pm28apr21} is based on the idea that $\mathbb{P}(T\geq \constant k_n)$ is dominated by the presence of a subgraph $G$ that minimizes an appropriate perturbation of \eqref{eqn:1054pm10mar21}.
+The proof of Theorem \ref{thm:437pm28apr21} is based on the idea that $\mathbb{P}(T\geq \constant k_n)$ is controlled by the presence of a subgraph $G$ that minimises an appropriate perturbation of \eqref{eqn:1054pm10mar21}.
 This subgraph is very dense, as we prove later on.
-In the rest of this section we formalize this idea.
+In the rest of this section we formalise this idea.

 Let $G$ be the graph that attains the minimum in the definition of $\Phi_{n,p_n,k_n}(\constant +w_n)$ in \eqref{eqn:1054pm10mar21}.
 First note that, by the definition of conditional probability,

 Therefore, by construction, we have $e_{\sss G} \log(1/p_n)=\Phi_{n,p_n,k_n}(\constant +w_n)$.
 We will estimate $\mathbb{P}_{\sss G}(T\geq \constant k_n)$ in \eqref{aln:1119am03oct21}, for which we use the following lemma, whose proof is postponed to the end of this section.